-The Antigua and Barbuda tax framework favors US expats, enabling them to optimize their taxes and even alleviate some of their tax burdens.
+The framework for Antigua taxes favors US expats, enabling them to optimize their taxes and even alleviate some of their tax burdens.
+Here is an in-depth guide to taxes in Antigua and Barbuda for Americans, with insight into the following:

 Key Antigua and Barbuda Tax Statistics

-• Primary tax forms: The Antigua and Barbuda Inland Revenue Department no longer issues printed payment or tax declaration forms.
+• Primary tax forms: The Antigua and Barbuda Inland Revenue Department does not issue printed payment or tax declaration forms for individuals.

-• Tax year: The tax year in Antigua and Barbuda is based on a company’s fiscal year-end
+• Tax year: Based on a company’s fiscal year-end

 • Tax treaty: Antigua and Barbuda and the United States do not have a double tax agreement.